10. Make my device talk, move, etc¶

 There is a reason this week’s group assignment centered around Power Requirements.

-Because output devices have specific Power Requirements, we need design in specific mechanisms to supply the right Current/Voltage.
+Because output devices have specific Power Requirements, we need design in specific mechanisms to supply the appropriate Current/Voltage.

 To start with, the method I used to supply the right voltage was misinformed.
 My instructor told me I could either use a voltage divider or regulator to reduce my supply voltage from 3V to 2V, so I decided to go with the familiar Voltage Divider.
-However, Yamamoto san told me this approach is dangerous as the motor draws large current, causing the voltage to widely fluctuate
+However, this was later cautioned by Yamamoto san as dangerous and unrecommended as the high load of the motor causes the voltage to widely fluctuate.

-- MOSFET: To control xxx There are 2 types, depending on the amount of supply voltages.
+- MOSFET: Enables us to manage the high current and voltages required for motors, using low-power control signal.
+There are 2 types, depending on the amount of supply voltages.
 With motors, they typically work on more than 2V, so we tend to use N-MOSFETS.

-- 3-Terminal Regulators: Is a component that outputs a constant voltage, and can be used as an alternative to MOSFETS.
+- 3-Terminal Regulators: A component that outputs a constant voltage, and can be used as an alternative to MOSFETS.
 It constantly checks whether the voltage it supplies deviates from the target voltage, and if it does, adjusts it so that the voltage does not exceed the target value.
 Any excess voltage greater than the target voltage is released as heat.
-Often require heat-sinks.
+(Due to this, it usually requires addition of heat-sinks.)

-- Pull-up/Pull-down resistor (1k/10kΩ): recommended to make sure the MOSFET is fully off when there is no signal.
+- Pull-up/Pull-down resistor (1k/10kΩ): To make sure the MOSFET is fully off when there is no signal.

 - Transistor: Recommended to filter out noises.
 Usually around 10 to 100pF.